Enforcing Speech Content Privacy in Environmental Sound Recordings using Segment-wise Waveform Reversal: Previous work

 To enforce both speech content privacy and speaker identity protection in more complex audio mixtures, Cohen-Hadria et al. \cite{cohen-hadria_voice_2019} proposed a two-stage pipeline.
 First, they applied source separation using a U-Net trained on synthetic mixtures of environmental sounds and Librispeech \cite{panayotov_librispeech_2015} utterances.
 Then, the separated speech channel is anonymized using either low-pass filtering or Mel-Frequency Cepstral Coefficents (MFCC) inversion.
 The MFCC inversion method, which yielded more consistent results, involves extracting the first five MFCCs, applying inverse discrete cosine transform followed by decibel scaling to obtain a coarse mel spectrogram, converting it to a linear-frequency power spectrogram via a non-negative least squares (NNLS) solver, estimating phase with the Griffin-Lim algorithm, and finally reconstructing the waveform with inverse short-time Fourier transform.

 Our goal differs slightly from these two approaches.
 Unlike Burkhardt et al. \cite{burkhardt_masking_2023}, we focus on complex acoustic scenes that include both speech and non-speech events, rather than isolated voice recordings.
-While Cohen-Hadria et al. \cite{cohen-hadria_voice_2019} also enforced speech content privacy on complex audio mixtures, their approach additionally aimed at speaker anonymization.
-We believe that targeting speaker anonymization comes at the cost of voice audio quality.
-In contrast, our objective is to make speech content unintelligible without necessarily concealing speaker identity.
+While Cohen-Hadria et al. \cite{cohen-hadria_voice_2019} also enforced speech content privacy on complex audio mixtures, their approach additionally aimed at speaker anonymization, while we aim at preserving the timbre of the speech content.